DannaMa/DannaMa.github.io/index.md

 <p style="text-indent: 1em;"> My current focus is on the design and control of physically intelligent robotic swarms, with the goal of understanding and harnessing the complex collective behaviors that arise through local interactions among agents.
 These swarms can exhibit highly coordinated actions despite individual agents having limited sensing and decision-making capabilities.
 I am particularly interested in how emergent behaviors—such as synchronization, aggregation, and task allocation—can be achieved through simple rules of interaction.</p>
 <p style="text-indent: 1em;"> In my work, I have designed an affordable soft sensor for broad accessibility.
 I investigate how these sensors can be integrated into robotic systems that require flexibility and bio-safe applications.</p>
-<p style="text-indent: 1em;"> By leveraging principles of physical intelligence, I have also developed a robotic swarm that can function both as taskable robotic platforms and as smart materials.The swarm exhibits emergent behavior, adjusting its collective actions based on local interactions and feedback from the environment.
+<p style="text-indent: 1em;"> By leveraging principles of physical intelligence, I have also developed a robotic swarm that can function both as taskable robotic platforms and as smart materials.
+The swarm exhibits emergent behavior, adjusting its collective actions based on local interactions and feedback from the environment.
 The ultimate goal of my research is to develop resilient, scalable, and efficient robotic systems capable of operating effectively in complex, real-world environments.</p>
 <br>
 ---